-I would like very much to attend your program leading towards the Masters Degree in Nursing because your program is exceptional in quality and location.
-I wish to become a highly professional nurse practitioner because of the intense joy that I find in helping others, especially those who are sick.
+I want to attend your program leading toward the master's degree in nursing because your schedule is exceptional in quality and perfect in location.
+I wish to become a highly professional nurse practitioner because of my intense joy in helping others, especially the sick.
 I am a woman who has always had to struggle in life to achieve what I have.
-I think this is largely because I was raised in a family environment where the importance of education was downplayed and not taken seriously at all.
-My family, as typical in Arab societies and we are immigrant Palestinians, is also highly patriarchal and I was a little girl, destined by my family, especially my father for a life of service to a husband and children rather than a professional career.
-Thus, I have spent much of my life overcoming these stereotypes and assisting upon and achieving an education on my own.
+I was raised in a family environment where the importance of education was downplayed and not taken seriously.
+As typical in Arab societies, and we are immigrant Palestinians, my family is also highly patriarchal.
+I was a little girl, destined by my family, especially my father, for a life of service to a husband and children rather than a professional career.
+Thus, I have spent much of my life overcoming these stereotypes and achieving an education.

-I have known ever since I was a little girl that I wanted to make some kind of a difference in the world; that I wanted to struggle somehow to make the world a better place with less suffering.
-Being Palestinian, a long suffering and historically persecuted people has probably fortified my serious nature and made me especially sensitive to questions of oppression and injustice.
-What became especially clear to me early on was the profound joy that I derived from working in the field of health care, becoming increasingly obvious as time went on; thus, I came to see it as the natural option.
-I blossomed socially in High School and joined several different student clubs at school.
-I also began serving a leadership role in my family, helping to resolve conflicts that arose between family members.
-I have slowly become convinced that I have a gift from God that allows me to be especially effective in providing comfort to those who suffer.
-I find special joy in taking care taking care of the elderly and those who are well sick.
+Ever since I was a little girl, I have known that I wanted to make a difference in the world; I struggle to make the world a better place.
+Being Palestinian - long-suffering and historically persecuted - has fortified my serious and dedicated nature, making me strong and sensitive to questions of oppression and injustice.
+Early on, what became especially clear to me was the profound joy I derived from working in health care; thus, I saw it as the natural option.
+I blossomed socially in High School and joined several different student clubs.
+I also began serving in a leadership role in my family, helping resolve conflicts between family members.
+I have slowly become convinced that I have a gift from God that allows me to be especially effective in comforting those suffering.
+I find immense joy in caring for the sick and the elderly.

-Both my mother and grandmother have been seriously ill for years, especially the latter, suffering from a variety of illnesses.
-I have generally been the one take my grandmother to her appointments, help her to bathe, and prepare diabetic friendly meals.
-Both of them being ill has helped to inspire me to pursue nursing as my career.
-Another source of profound inspiration for me was Hurrican Katrina in 2005.
-Seeing to many people suffer in front of my eyes made me wish that I could become a nurse so as to be better qualified to able to help victims of suffering.
-As I have matured, I have come to more fully appreciate that this is my dream, my destiny that I need to fulfill.
+My mother and grandmother have been seriously ill for years, especially the latter, suffering from various illnesses.
+I have taken my grandmother to appointments, helped her bathe, and prepared diabetic-friendly meals.
+My grandmother helped inspire me to pursue nursing as my career.
+Another source of profound inspiration was Hurricane Katrina in 2005.
+Seeing so many people suffer in front of me made me wish to become a nurse to be better qualified and able to help victims of suffering.
+As I matured, I appreciated that this was my dream, my destiny that I must fulfill.

-Beginning while still a teenager, I have long distinguished myself as a volunteer; homeless shelters, youth centers, helping single mothers, tutoring children and young adults, especially about diet and health care.
-I have especially enjoyed working at community Health Fairs and this also caused me tofall in love with Nursing.
-I have especially appreciated the opportunity to work alongside nurses, learning from them, and observing the great benefit that they bring to society and watching what they did to make a difference in the community.
+Beginning as a teenager, I have long distinguished myself as a volunteer; in homeless shelters and youth centers, helping single mothers and tutoring children and young adults, especially about diet and health care.
+I have particularly enjoyed working at Community Health Fairs, which also caused me to fall in love with Nursing.
+I have especially appreciated the opportunity to work alongside nurses, learn from them, observe the great benefit they bring to society, and watch what they do to make a difference in the community.

-I have realized that nursing is the perfect profession for me because nurses are the people who never stop caring and are always there to help, which comes natural to me.
-My ultimate dream in life is to have a job that I truly enjoy, one that enables me to help people, especially to help them get well when they are sick and to protect their physical and emotional health.
-I especially look forward to doing research in the area of preventative medicine and how to reduce infections that result from surgery.
-I find infections that result from surgery to be very interesting because both my mother and grandmother have suffered from very bad post-surgery infections.
+I have realized that nursing is the perfect profession because nurses are the people who never stop caring and are always there to help, which comes naturally to me.
+My ultimate dream is to have a job that I genuinely enjoy, enabling me to help people get well when they are sick and protect their physical and emotional health.
+I especially look forward to researching preventative medicine and how to reduce infections that result from surgery.
+I find disorders resulting from surgery interesting because my mother and grandmother have suffered from nasty post-surgery infections.

-Becoming a registered nurse with a Masters degree will enable me to achieve my goal.
-I see nursing as a very special profession that requires a lot of both intelligence and heart.
-I feel as though I already have the heart for the career and now I need to learn the skills.
-My long term goal is to become a community health educator and help underprivileged families.
-Since I am myself from an underprivileged group of hardworking people who have had to struggle to have anything in life, I am empathetic to the needs of minority groups and those who have modest economic resources.
-I also look forward to continuing to volunteer, as a nurse, doing my small part at helping to bring health care to devastated areas of the Developing World.
+Becoming a registered nurse with a Masters's degree will enable me to achieve my goal.
+I see nursing as an extraordinary profession requiring a lot of intelligence and heart.
+My long-term goal is to become a community health educator and help underprivileged families.
+Since I am from a disadvantaged group of hardworking people who have struggled to have anything in life, I am empathetic to the needs of minority groups and those with modest economic resources.
+I also look forward to volunteering as a nurse, doing my small part in helping health care in devastated areas of the Developing World.